gom9000/gom9000/README.md

 in the circuits, and occasionally in the way I think about everything else.

 ---

 I write software professionally (by day), long enough to have started before Stack Overflow existed.<br/>
-Outside of work (by night) I maintain my GitHub as a digital workbench where I track my long-term projects: building electronics, documenting experiments, and maintaining a small, slow-burning Java library for abstract algebra and physics experiments, as well as modular single-function boards (MOBs) for prototyping.
+Outside of work (by night) I maintain my GitHub as a digital workbench where I track my long-term projects: building electronics, documenting experiments, maintaining a small, slow-burning software library for abstract algebra, alongside a modular hardware library of single-function boards (MOBs) for prototyping, and even making vintage floppy disk drives play music.
 I also play piano and have a complicated relationship with Genesis.

+Some repositories are carefully documented, others are rough sketches.
+I may come back to refine them, or quietly delete them.
+That's just part of how this workbench works, with sawdust on the floor and half-finished prototypes.

 ---

 ## Index